instana/nodejs/packages/azure-container-services/images/README.md

 Once the Instana Node.js Azure base image with the release candidate has been created, you can create a test application image with it:

 ```
-# Remember to provide an .env file in test-images, too.

 test-images/build-and-push.sh azure 18 standard next
 ```